nuuuwan/news_lk3_data/README.md

 Police said that the shooting was carried out by two unidentified men who had arrived on a motorcycle this evening (15).

-The injured individual is receiving treatment at Kalubowila Teaching Hospital, according to police.
+The 31-year-old injured individual, identified as Tharindu Madushan Suwaris, is receiving treatment at the Intensive Care Unit (ICU) of the Kalubowila Teaching Hospital, according to police.

 ◼️